gbif/checklistbank/docs/BACKBONE-BUILD.md

-# Rebuild Backbone & Deploy it to Production
+# Build a new GBIF Backbone Taxonomy and deploy it to production

 This procedure builds a new backbone on backbonebuild-vh and exposes the required webservices from there directly to run occurrence processing.
 We skip reviewing on UAT but instead rely on the [taxonomy review tool](http://labs.gbif.org/taxonomy-review-v4).

 ## Build new backbone on backbonebuild-vh
 We use `backbonebuild-vh` with its local postgres database to build a new backbone and also run the matching and species API from there so we don't need to copy the database around to a different environment.
 The configs for `backbonebuild-vh` are located in the `nub` environment cli folder.

 This setup skips UAT and reviews the backbone with the help of the review tools only.

 ### Copy ChecklistBank database from prod
-Stop CLB CLIs on prod, dump the prod database and recreate it under the name `clb` on `backbonebuild-vh`.
+ - If this is a release (or release candidate) backbone build, stop production CLB CLIs.
+ - Dump prod CLB DB and import into PostgreSQL on backbonebuild-vh as DB clb

 All the following work is done as crap user on `backbonebuild-vh`, mostly in the bin directory:

 ### Build Neo4J backbone
  - Review configs at https://github.com/gbif/gbif-configuration/blob/master/cli/nub/config/
  - Run Neo4J NUB build via `./clb-buildnub.sh`
  - `./start-clb-importer` to automatically insert the neo4j nub into postgres once the build is done
  - `./start-clb-analysis`
  - `./stop-clb` once completed
  - archive `nub.log`